ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dataplatform_node_pools.md

 # ionoscloud\_dataplatform_node_pools

-⚠️ **Note:** Data Platform is currently in the Early Access (EA) phase.
-We recommend keeping usage and testing to non-production critical applications.
-Please contact your sales representative or support for more information.

 The **Dataplatform Node Pools Data Source** can be used to search for and return a list of existing Dataplatform Node Pools under a Dataplatform Cluster.

 ## Example Usage